kmlawson/china-revolutions-mo3337/99bibliography.md

 - Guo, Qiyong. *Studies on Contemporary Chinese Philosophy (1949–2009)*.
 2018.
 [Link](https://brill.com/display/title/25185).
 - Guoqiang, Dong, and Andrew G. Walder. *A Decade of Upheaval: The Cultural Revolution in Rural China*.
 Electronic book.
 Princeton Studies in Contemporary China 12.
 2021.
 - ———.
 ‘Local Politics in the Chinese Cultural Revolution: Nanjing Under Military Control’. *The Journal of Asian Studies* 70, no. 02 (2011): 425–47.
 [DOI](https://doi.org/10.1017/S0021911811000039).
+- Gupta, Dipak K. ‘The Naxalites and the Maoist Movement in India: Birth, Demise, and Reincarnation’. *Democracy and Security* 3, no. 2 (2007): 157–88.
+[DOI](https://doi.org/10.1080/17419160701374911).
+- Halliday, Jon, and Jung Chang. *Mao: The Unknown Story*.
+2012.
 - Hammond, Kenneth J., and Jeffrey L. Richey, eds. *Sage Returns, The: Confucian Revival in Contemporary China*.
 2015.
 - Hamrin, Carol Lee, and Timothy Cheek. *China’s Establishment Intellectuals*.
 2023.
+- Han, Dongping. *The Unknown Cultural Revolution: Life and Change in a Chinese Village*.
+2008.
 - Han, Minzhu. *Cries For Democracy: Writings and Speeches from the Chinese Democracy Movement*.
 2021.
 - Harding, Harry. *China’s Second Revolution: Reform After Mao*.
 1987.
 - ———. *Organizing China: The Problem of Bureaucracy, 1949-1976*.
 1981.